Cfoley23/100-Days-Of-Code/log.md

 **Daily Work:** blackjack2.py added in Month 01 Directory

-###Day 09: January 9, 2021
+###Day 10: January 10, 2021

 ***Today's Progress:*** Finished up the Blackjack project.
 Took some time to figure out things.

-**Thoughts:** Without a plan in place, larger coding projects would be an absolute disaster.
+**Thoughts:** Without a plan in place, larger coding projects would be a disaster.
 I can see why flowcharts are useful for everyone involved with a project.

 **Daily Work:** blackjack2.py updated

+###Day 11: January 11, 2021

+***Today's Progress:***  Learned about Global and Local Variables.
+Worked on number guessing game using learned concepts.

+**Thoughts:** Taking a break once in a while to come back to a problem with a fresh set of eyes is important.
+Set reminders to get up and take breaks frequently throughout the day.

+**Daily Work:**  added to the log.md and added a couple of files in Month 01->Day 05 directory (number_guessing_game.py, art.py)